kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes/README.md

 3) Example of working JSON:
 	https://github.com/msazurestackworkloads/acs-engine/tree/acs-engine-v093/examples/azurestack/azurestack.json

-Please follow the steps below to collect stamp information for API model, generate and deploy a template.
+STEPS: Please follow the steps below to collect stamp information for API model, generate and deploy a template.

 1) Prerequistes:
 	a) You need to be able to create SPN (applications) in your tenant AAD for Kubernetes deployment.
-Following can be used to check that, https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#check-azure-active-directory-permissions
+Following can be used to check if you have appropriate permissions, https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#check-azure-active-directory-permissions

 	b) SSH key is required to login to any of the Linux VMs.